ping-pub/explorer/README.md

 ## What is the difference between Ping explorer and other explorers?

 Ping Explorer is designed to explore blockchain data as real as possible, therefore there is no cache, no pre-processing.
-Ping Explorer does not cache/save blockchain data on its server.
 Ping Explorer only fetch data from Cosmos full node via LCD/RPC endpoints.
 We call it "Light Explorer".

 ## Do you want to list your blockchain on ping.pub?